 Science teaches us about the Creator.
-Science 5 Student Text, page 145, discusses the coniferous forest:
+Science 5 Student Text, page 146, discusses the snowshoe hare:

 In this section, the students are reminded of God’s thoughtfulness for His creation.
 As the students learn about the value God places on plants and animals, they will understand that they should use them thoughtfully rather than wastefully.